12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 • Water your Asparagus Fern with water that is at room temperature to avoid shocking these tropical plants.

-Without, adequate food for growth and energy, the fern begins to turn yellow followed by shedding leaves inorder to save the available energy.
+Excess salts in the soil will kill the roots due to fertilizer burn.
+Once the roots die, they cannot take up nutrients and water required for photosynthesis.
+Without, adequate food for growth and energy, the plant begins to turn yellow followed by shedding leaves to save energy.

 Asparagus asparagoides', Smilax Asparagus Fern